 Periodic reviews

-As part of post-market surveillance, the quality team will be responsible, with assistance from relevant departments, for reviewing and updating the RMF as necessary.
+As part of post-market surveillance, the quality team will be responsible, with assistance from relevant departments, for reviewing and updating the RMF, as necessary.
 A planned review will take place approximately once per year (9-15 months) unless the RMP specifies a different review frequency, with justification if it extends beyond 15 months.
 The frequency of review for mature products may be reduced by updating the RMP.
 This will require changing the RMP in accordance with SOP-001 Document control.
 Note: there is an expectation for active monitoring of product performance, in which case more frequent reviews may be needed based on information gathered.

 Summary